When was the last time you built something from scratch — all in a single day?

 How to do this: give everyone room to work on anything they want, with anybody in the company.

 Hack day projects can be new features or long-overdue process improvements.
 They could also be optimizations for the office environment, or someone's home setup.
+Remote hack days are even possible — start by setting up a few Microsoft Teams or Zoom rooms where people can congregate, and allow them to start breakout rooms as needed to work together on projects.

 Make it clear that hack day projects don't need to ladder up to company goals — you're free to let your creativity flow!